Candy making: Occupational hazards

 Making candy can be hazardous due to the use of boiled sugar and melted chocolate.
 Boiling sugar often exceeds 150 C—hotter than most cooked foods—and the sugar tends to stick to the skin, causing burns and blisters upon skin contact.
 Worker safety programs focus on reducing contact between workers and hot food or hot equipment, and reducing splashing, because even small splashes can cause burns.

 Some ingredients can also irritate the eyes and lungs, if, for example, powdered ingredients are accidentally inhaled, so worker protection involves reducing exposure to potentially irritating ingredients.
 Occupational dust exposure reduction measures can reduce health problems among workers.

 Dust control measures can reduce risk of catastrophic dust explosions from sugar and other ingredients in candy.
 Dust explosions have caused the destruction of factories and killed candy makers.
 Some dust explosions include the 1948 explosion of a Brach's candy factory in Chicago, in which 17 employees died, and as recently as the three sugar silo fires at Perfetti Van Melle's candy factory in Kentucky, in 2003, 2015, and 2017.

 Tools and machinery

 A variety of tools and machines are used in making candy, ranging from simple kitchen tools like bowls and spoons to elaborate factory machinery.

 Because exact temperature control is critical for some candies, a common tool is the candy thermometer.
 Inexpensive candy thermometers measure food temperatures up to about 160 °C, and those designed for commercial candy production may run even higher.

 A starch mogul is used in candy factories to shape soft candies or candy centers from syrups or gels.
 These centers may then be sent through a chocolate enrober to coat them in chocolate.

 Pay

 Although they are often skilled workers, candy makers are not generally highly paid.
-A chocolatier in the US, for example, usually earns about US $21,000 per year.
+As of 2018 a chocolatier in the US, for example, usually earns about US $21,000 per year.
+As of 2022, factory-based food batchmakers, which includes candy makers working in factories, earn about US $36,000 per year in the US.